YaroslavN040390/Share/README.md

 My gmail addresses are following as: vn627023@gmail.com pineapplelilyplainwater@gmail.com
-Please send some mail to anyone of the above addresses.
+Please send some mail to anything of the addresses.